mognify/taisharyu/src/content/docs/people/uehara-eriko.md

 # Uehara Eriko – 15th Generation Sōke of Hyoho Taisha-ryū

-**Uehara Eriko** (上原エリ子, Fujiwara Hidesada, b.
-1981) is the 15th-generation *sōke* (headmaster) of **Hyoho Taisha-ryū Kenjutsu**, one of Japan’s classical martial arts (*koryū bujutsu*).
+**Uehara Eriko** (上原エリ子, Fujiwara Hidesada) is the 15th-generation *sōke* (headmaster) of **Hyoho Taisha-ryū Kenjutsu**, one of Japan’s classical martial arts (*koryū bujutsu*).
 Her succession marks a historic shift as the first woman to lead the ryu in over 450 years of its history.
-Uehara is the granddaughter of the 13th sōke, Yamakita Takenori, and formally succeeded the headmastership on **August 1, 2015**, at age 34.
+Uehara is the granddaughter of the 13th sōke, Yamakita Takenori, and formally succeeded the headmastership on **August 1, 2015**.

 ---